SFujiN/CSCI3081-Project-Drone-Delivery-System/labs/lab01_git_basics/README.md

 into your repo, changes to the _.gitignore_ to ignore that file have no effect;
 it only applies to FUTURE checkins to the repository.

-If you are still in the Lab01 directory, using your favorite text editor, create a .gitignore file (e.g., `nano .gitignore &`, which will open `nano` in a new window.
+If you are still in the Lab01 directory, using your favorite text editor, create a .gitignore file (e.g., `nano .gitignore`, which will open `nano` in a new window.
 Edit the .gitignore file to remove your executable.

 Add these lines to the file: